 Why Go Green?

 But first, a word ongoing sustainable.
 There are a few reasons you may want to go green.
-With a more eco-friendly home design, you could save on electricity costs through such things as heating and cooling.
-If you invest in a water tank or a recycled greywater system, you could save on your water bill.
+With a more eco-friendly home design, you could save on electricity costs due to reduced heating or cooling, reduced water bills with the investment in a water tank or a recycled greywater system & the reduction in your homes contribution to landfill with the use of composting.

-A green home could also reduce your carbon footprint and help you become more self-sufficient.
+A green home can also help you reduce your carbon footprint and become more self sufficient – a win for you and the environment.

 So without further ado, here are 6 eco-friendly design ideas to keep in mind when you play homemaker.
 Alternatively, scroll down to read more information on each tip.